ziozzang/PyDNSProxy/README.md

 ```
 filter_exist_dns = True
 ```

+4. if you want to allow any IP, set environment parameter "ALLOW_ANY"

+5. if you want to run only DNS server (no sniproxy), set environment parameter "ONLY_DNS_SERVER"
+    * you can use go version SNIProxy: https://github.com/ziozzang/SimpleSNIProxy

 on dns.conf file, you can control dns record what to reply fake one. see dns.conf file.